willgraham0/gradient_descent/README.md

 ![cost_contours_mu_sig_i10_r50]

-It can be seen that after each iteration the cost is reducing and the values of _mu_ and _sig_ are moving towards the true values of 1.0 and 3.0, respectively.
+It can be seen from the results that the values of _mu_ and _sig_ are moving towards the true values of 1.0 and 3.0, respectively, after each iteration with the cost decreasing correspondingly.
+In the contour plot, this iteration is visualised by arrows progressing towards the minimum of the cost surface.
+The tail of the arrows indicates the current value of _mu_ and _sig_ and the direction of the arrow indicates how the next values will be modified.

 What the algorithm is doing is working out the _Jacobian_ of cost.
 This is a vector of the partial derivatives of the cost function with respect to the parameters _mu_ and _sig_ - a vector that points in the direction of maximum gradient (or change in cost).
 To minimise the cost, we want to the modify the values of _mu_ and _sig_ in a way that moves us in the direction on the _Jacobian_ and by an amount specified by the learning rate.

-The tail of the arrows indicates the current value of _mu_ and _sig_ and the direction of the arrow indicates how the next values will be modified.

 #### Reduced Learning Rate